codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ### Import user-defined variables in bulk
-Add custom variables in bulk by pasting them into a text file or by importing them from a file.
+Add custom variables in bulk by pasting them into the text editor or by importing them from a file.

 * Import from text
   This is a quick option to add variables defined locally or in specific environments to a pipeline.
   You simply copy the set of variables and paste them into the text editor.

 * Import from file
   Importing from a file is useful when you have a file containing the predefined variables.